abhishek1235/archetypes/backbase-all-in-one-archetype/README.md

 # Archetype backbase-all-in-one-archetype

-Version **5.4.2.2**
+Version **5.5.0.0**

 ##Overview
-A blank Maven archetype that allows you to run a Backbase Portal Foundation running on a single JVM instance (Jetty or Tomcat 7) along with all the other Backbase Portal modules (Mashup Services, Targeting, Content Services and Orchestrator) pre-configured and ready-to-use.
+A blank Maven archetype that allows you to run a Backbase Portal Foundation running on a single JVM instance (Jetty or Tomcat 7) along with all the other Backbase Portal modules (Mashup Services, Targeting, Content Services and Publishing) pre-configured and ready-to-use.

 This archetype facilitates all-in-one setup for local development.
 It demonstrates how to configure Content Services and Orchestrator to run along Backbase Portal in the same JVM on a server of your choice.
 The archetype is currently pre-configured for Jetty and Tomcat 7.
 One can easily switch from Tomcat 7 to Tomcat 6 by changing a single line within the POM file.

 H2 is the default database.
-Refer to the reference documentation for full details on how to [move to a database of your choice if required](https://my.backbase.com/doc-center/manuals/portal/inst_inst_cose.html#inst_inst_cs_database).
+Refer to the reference documentation for full details on how to [move to a database of your choice if required](https://my.backbase.com/resources/documentation/portal/inst_data.html).

 Mashup Services are pre-configured together with example RSS pipe.